utwente-fmt/dftcalc/README.md

 # DFTCalc: A Dynamic Fault Tree calculator for reliability and availability

 DFTCalc calculates the failure probability of a DFT by making use of the compositional semantics of I/O-IMCs.
-In this process it docks on several state-of- the-art tools and languages: All leaves and gates of the input DFT are expressed by I/O-IMCs with the process algebra language Lotos NT; CADP is used to efficiently compose the individual I/O-IMCs; and a model checker (Storm, MRMC, IMRMC, or IMCA) finally calculate the failure probability for a certain point in time.
+In this process it docks on several state-of- the-art tools and languages: All leaves and gates of the input DFT are expressed by I/O-IMCs; CADP or DFTRES are used to efficiently compose the individual I/O-IMCs; and a model checker (Storm, Modest, MRMC, IMRMC, or IMCA) finally calculate the failure probability for a certain point in time.
 The following section describes how DFTCalc aligns all these tools and formats to orchestrate the analysis of a DFT.

 DFTCalc takes as input a DFT in Galileo’s textual format.
 This intuitive format describes a DFT top-down from its root to the basic components.
 Each subtree is identified by a name, logically connected with other subtrees by gates, and then refined down to the basic components.
 On execution, DFTCalc processes a given DFT in various stages and analyzes the system’s reliability.
 The tool’s output is a quantification of this attribute which is expressed as either the failure probability for a given mission time or the mean time to failure.

 ## Supported systems

-- GNU/Linux (tested on Ubuntu, Debian)
+- GNU/Linux (tested on Fedora, Debian)
-- MacOS X (tested on 10.9, needs a seperate build of imc2ctmdp if MRMC is used)
+- MacOS X (not tested for several years)
 - Windows may work with use of cygwin (not tested)

 ## Build Dependencies

 To build and run DFTCalc, you need some external libraries.
 Which ones exactly depends on which options you wish to use.
 Below we list the external libraries and tools required.
+The yaml-cpp library is always needed.
+Either CADP or DFTRES is needed: DFTRES is always needed for the --exact switch, CADP is needed for some unusual gates, in all other cases you can decide which is desired.
-In any operation you require CADP.
-Beyond that, you need either MRMC, IMRMC, IMCA, Storm, or Modest.
+Beyond that, you need at least one of MRMC, IMRMC, IMCA, Storm, or Modest.
 For exact operation (the --exact switch), you need DFTRES and IMRMC, Storm, or Modest.

 **yaml-cpp**
 Install using your favorite package manager, e.g. 'dnf install yaml-cpp-devel' on Fedora.